51st-Vfw/MissionEditing-Index/documentation/me_sops.md

 ### Sea-Based Naval Airframes

 The following example describes the F-14B.
-Other airframes are assumed to follow similar timelines.
+Other naval airframes are assumed to follow similar timelines.

 The timeline is broken up into a start up phase that takes the jet from cold to on the catapult